20kdc/gabien-common/una/INVOKE_INTERNALS.md

 To my knowledge, all reasonable C ABIs must ensure:

-1. Any list of arguments given by the caller may be truncated by the callee and still operate perfectly.
+1. Any list of arguments given by the caller may be truncated on the right side by the callee and still operate perfectly.
    (This is required for var-arg support in the presence of deprecated, but still present features such as implicit declaration.)
    (This is violated by stdcall, of course.)
+2. This implies that allocation of arguments must be from left to right.
+   Later arguments never affect the allocation of earlier arguments.
-2. The ABI must operate on consistent, measurable rules between different functions.
+3. The ABI must operate on consistent, measurable rules between different functions.
    The same argument list and return value must result in the same ABI.
    (Inlining and deleting a static function is not observable and thus doesn't count.)

-To my knowledge, all *real and default* C ABIs follow the above rules, and also these:
+To my knowledge, all *common and default* C ABIs follow the above rules, and also these:

 1. A call's data can be absolutely split into the Integer Registers, the FP Registers, and the Stack.
    Some of these components do not always exist, but no further components exist in portable code.